Upgrade Windows Azure Active Directory Sync and Azure Active Directory Sync

 Azure AD Connect is the best way to connect your on-premises directory with Azure AD and Office 365.
-This is a great time to upgrade to Azure AD Connect from Windows Azure Active Directory Sync (DirSync) or Azure AD Sync as these tools are now deprecated and will reach end of support on April 13, 2017.
+This is a great time to upgrade to Azure AD Connect from Windows Azure Active Directory Sync (DirSync) or Azure AD Sync as these tools are now deprecated and are no longer supported as of April 13, 2017.

 The last release of DirSync was released in July 2014 and the last release of Azure AD Sync was released in May 2015.

 Azure AD Connect is the successor to DirSync and Azure AD Sync.
 It combines all scenarios these two supported.
 You can read more about it in Integrating your on-premises identities with Azure Active Directory.

 |April 13, 2016||Windows Azure Active Directory Sync (“DirSync”) and Microsoft Azure Active Directory Sync (“Azure AD Sync”) are announced as deprecated.|